 Design impacts everyone, for better or for worse.
-Each week (for ten weeks), we invite designers, changemakers and the curious to participate in a spirited conversation on how design can be used to create conditions for better quality of life and economic opportunity.
+We are inviting designers, changemakers and the curious to participate in a spirited conversation on how design can be used to create conditions for better quality of life and economic opportunity.
 We see Detroit as a global model for sustainable and equitable development, and we want to keep this conversation going.
 We will focus on themes such as investment, mobility, neighborhoods, public space, and design practice around the world, and their relationship to forward progress here in Detroit.

 After years of living and working in New York, fashion designer Tracy Reese is building a sustainable fashion brand in Detroit.
 Host Olga Stella talks with Tracy about what makes Detroit an ideal location for a sustainable fashion movement and how she is engaging the community in her design process.